openads-project/lanelet2_map_server/lanelet2_lichtblick_display/README.md

 # lanelet2_lichtblick_display

 This ROS 2 node is able to visualize Lanelet2-Maps that are provided via the [lanelet2_map_server](https://gitlab.ika.rwth-aachen.de/fb-fi/its-modules/localization/lanelet2_map_server)/[-_interface](https://gitlab.ika.rwth-aachen.de/fb-fi/its-modules/localization/lanelet2_map_interface) into `visualization_msgs::msg::MarkerArray`.
 It converts the various lanelet boundaries, centerlines, reference lines and regulatory elements (e.g. traffic lights).
-These standard message types can be visualized with both RVIZ and Lichtblick, but we mainly use this for visualizations in the latter, hence the name.
+These standard message types can be visualized with both RVIZ and Lichtblick, but we mainly use this for visualizations for the latter, hence the name.

 ### Published Topics